 An Oxford-trained lawyer, she spent the first 11 years as management consultant (Accenture, UBS) before becoming a world-class adventurer.
 On the ocean, where she would spend up to five months alone at sea on a 23-foot rowboat at the mercy of winds, waves, and currents, Roz had to redefine her comfort zone on a daily basis and discovered the importance of keeping a cool head in life-endangering situations.
 Her blog posts garnered an enthusiastic worldwide audience.

 Her transformation from office professional to ocean rower is documented in her book, "Rowing the Atlantic: Lessons Learned on the Open Ocean," and in the short documentary, “Rowing the Atlantic.”
 Roz was named National Geographic Adventurer of the Year in 2010, and in 2013 was appointed a Member of the Order of the British Empire in the Queen’s Birthday Honours for services to fundraising and the environment.
 She was a World Fellow in 2012.

-Roz teaches a weekly seminar on Courage in the Jackson Institute for Global Affairs.
+Roz taught a weekly seminar on Courage at the Jackson Institute for Global Affairs.